amakurin/CarND-Capstone/utils/bounding_box/README.md

 A script for image annotation with bounding boxes of traffic lights.
 It saves the results of manual annotation as a .json file

 ## Dependencies
-The script was tested with Python 3.6.2
+The script was tested with Python 3.6.2 and OpenCV 3.1.0
 ```
 OpenCV
 NumPy